MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents

 \section{Conclusion}

 We present \textbf{MemSkill}, an agent memory method that reframes memory operations as an evolving skill bank.
-MemSkill learns to select a small set of relevant skills for each context span and conditions an LLM executor on these skills to construct memories in a skill-guided manner.
-Beyond learning how to use a fixed operation set, MemSkill introduces a designer that improves the skill bank itself by refining existing skills and proposing new ones from challenging cases, forming a closed-loop training procedure.
-Experiments on LoCoMo, LongMemEval, HotpotQA, and ALFWorld demonstrate consistent improvements over strong baselines, and qualitative analyses illustrate how evolving skills can yield more adaptive memory management behaviors.
+MemSkill learns to select relevant skills for each context span and conditions an LLM executor on them to construct skill-guided memories.
+Beyond learning to use a fixed skill set, MemSkill introduces a designer that improves the skill bank by refining existing skills and proposing new ones from challenging cases, forming a closed-loop training procedure.
+Experiments on LoCoMo, LongMemEval, HotpotQA, and ALFWorld show consistent improvements over strong baselines, while qualitative analyses illustrate how evolving skills enable more adaptive memory management.
 We hope MemSkill encourages future work on self-improving agent memory systems that learn not only to use memory, but also to continually improve how memory is constructed and maintained.